-Molina is committed to complying with all HIPAA Transactions, Code Sets, and Identifiers (TCI) standards.
+Molina is committed to complying with all HIPAA Transactions, Code Sets and Identifiers (TCI) standards.
 Providers must comply with all HIPAA requirements when using electronic solutions with Molina.
-Providers must obtain an NPI and use their NPI in HIPAA Transactions, including Claims submitted to Molina.
-Providers may obtain additional information by visiting Molina's [HIPAA Resource Center](#) located on our website at [MolinaMarketplace.com](#).
+Providers must obtain a National Provider Identifier (NPI) and use their NPI in HIPAA transactions, including Claims submitted to Molina.

+Providers may obtain additional information by visiting Molina's HIPAA Resource Center located on our website at [MolinaMarketplace.com](#).

-Electronic solutions/tools available to Providers
+Electronic solutions/tools available to providers